Shweta2024/JavaScript-Projects/ContributingGuidelines.md

 # CONTRIBUTING GUIDELINES

-- All contributions are valuable😄
+- All contributions are valuable😄 Each contributor is allowed to work on **ONE ISSUE AT A TIME**.

 - Add **Proper comments** in your code modules.
 It is done to ensure that if any other contributor make changes (improves) your project in future it would be easier for him/her to do so.